Recovery Stocks On The Launching Pad

 I am convinced the advent of these millions of new accounts on Robin Hood, Schwab (SCHW), E-trade (ETFC) and Ameritrade (AMTD) represent a positive, fundamental change for the market.
 See: Young investors pile into stocks, seeing 'generational-buying moment' instead of risk, by Maggie Fitzgerald, May 12, 2020

 Because commissions are now free, trading has exploded.
 The parasite in the middle of every trade has vanished.
-It is pure trading without the $10 mosquito bite every time you buy or sell.
+It is pure trading without the $10 mosquito bite every time you buy or sell a stock.

 The good side, if you are right on a stock and the VOLUME (demand) gets behind your choices, you can do really well ($).
 The first 55 days of the coronavirus rally were the best 55 days in 70 years.
 How many trading days are there in 70 years?
 17,710.